roman-milk/roman-milk.github.io/complete-submission.md

  "Slut," Carla said and we left the restaurant.

  We then stopped at an adult store to pick up a few new toys, and a lingerie store to pick up quite a few new pairs of hosiery and lingerie for Mommy dearest.
 We could have had some fun at either place I imagine, but we were both rather tired and decided to keep our strength for the movie tonight.
 We headed home to take a nap.
 When I arrived home, I found Dad completely dressed in mother's clothes.
 I laughed hard and told Mom, "Why don't you go get a strap-on from my room and fuck the shit out of your faggot husband?"
 I then watched as that happened, my mother calling him every humiliating name she could imagine.
 My Dad just took it all enjoying the fucking and humiliation.
 I left with my Mom still hammering away and took a nap.
-Report_Story #1